radiantlogic-v8/documentation-new/documentation/tuning/tuning-limits.md

 ## Access Regulation

 After a client connects to the RadiantOne service, the amount of activity they perform can be limited by configuring access regulation.
 The activity checking can be performed based on the user that connects to RadiantOne.
+This is configured from the Control Panel > Global Settings > Tuning > Limits section > Access Regulation sub-section.

-The “Restrictions Checking Interval” parameter indicated in the Per User section is the time frame in which the activity (max binds and max operations) is monitored.
+The “Restrictions Checking Interval” parameter indicates the time frame in which the activity (max binds and max operations) is monitored.
 Once the time interval is reached, the counts are reset.
 For example, if Special Users Group checking is enabled, and the checking interval, max bind operations per checking interval and max operations per checking interval are set to 300, 30 and 10 respectively, during a 5 minute (300 secs) period, anyone who is a member of the special users group can bind no more than 30 times to the RadiantOne service and not perform more than 10 operations.
 This count resets every 5 minutes.
 If a user attempts to perform more than the allowed number of operations, the RadiantOne service refuses the operation and the client must wait until the checking interval resets.

-### Per User

-The following groups of users found on the Classic Control Panel > Settings tab > Limits section > Per User sub-section allow you to configure fine-grained activity control:
+The following groups of users found on the Control Panel > Global Settings > Tuning > Limits section > Access Regulation sub-section allow you to configure fine-grained activity control:

 >[!note]
 >Members of the Administrators group specified on the Control Panel > Admin > Directory Manager Settings tab > Special Group section do not have any access limitations in terms of max connections or max operations per second.